vohi/minicoin/minicoin/README.md

 attribute to `disabled`; the global `home_share` setting can be set to something else than `~`, or to `disabled` to only share the minicoin folder.

+On cloud VMs, folder-sharing should be disabled.
+Use the `mutagen` role instead.

 ## Machine-specific provisioning

 Additional provisioning steps are defined using the `roles` attribute in the